mgbpm/CATT/README.md

   strip_hash: 1 # Whether to strip leading hash(#) from column names (1=strip, 0=don't)
   md5_url: # Download url for md5 checksum file (optional)
   md5_file: # Name of md5 checksum file to download (optional)
+  template: # A text template which can generate a new output column.
+Template fields {column name} use dictionary names.
 ```

 Now set each of the values in the new `config.yml` to meet the requirements.
 Usually, you will need a `name`,